Risks are generally defined as uncertainty of future outcome.

-Liquidity risk is controlled by investing reserves into readily marketable bonds and partly in deposit instruments with short maturities.
+Liquidity risk is controlled by investing reserves into readily marketable instruments.
 Liquid assets include all assets that may be turned into cash within three days without a significant impact on their fair value.

 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 Operational risk can be controlled by strict separation of functions and responsibilities, precisely defined methodologies and procedures, and regular internal and external audits.